-These functions are supported by the various divisions in CCCS, which include the Business and Economics Division, Consumer Protection Division, Corporate Affairs Division, Enforcement Division, International, Communications and Planning Division, Legal Division, and Policy and Markets.
+These functions are supported by the various divisions in CCCS, which include the Business and Economics Division, Consumer Protection Division, Corporate Affairs Division, Enforcement Division, International, Communications and Planning Division, Legal Division, and Policy and Markets Division.

 a.
-Entering into agreements with foreign competition agencies, eg, negotiating FTAs with competition chapters to establish a level playing field for businesses and to safeguard consumers' interests;
+Entering into agreements with foreign competition agencies, eg, negotiating FTAs with competition and consumer protection provisions to establish a level playing field for businesses and to safeguard consumers' interests;

 b.
-Forging strategic engagements with key foreign counterparts to foster closer cooperation in competition-related matters.
+Forging strategic engagements with key foreign counterparts to foster closer cooperation in competition and consumer protection related matters;

 c.
-Participating and contributing actively at the various international competition fora to shape the development and implementation of best practices in competition policy and law.
+Participating and contributing actively at the various international fora to shape the development and implementation of competition and consumer protection policies and law;

 d.
 Addressing relevant emerging trends and developments, as well as adopting applicable international best practices, to ensure our competition and consumer protection regime remains robust in Singapore.